LMGV/Volatile-Gamma/README.md

 # Dependence of Exchange Rate Volatility on Commodity Prices Example of Russian Ruble

 # Project
-This project for a class on financial volatility from Prof. Francesco Audrino at the University of St.Gallen aimed to examine the dependence of exchange rate volatility on commodity prices.
+This project examines the dependence of exchange rate volatility on commodity prices.
-Model estimation is coded on our own apart from the DCC-model where we partly relied on available R-packages.
+We analyse the example of the Russian Ruble / US-Dollar exchange rate and its dependence on crude oil prices.
+A simple example of a tree-structured GARCH model for volatility is provided including our own implementation in R.

 # Paper Abstract
 This paper examines the relationship between volatility of of the Russian